 Last mile, or final mile — the terms are used interchangeably throughout the shipping logistics industry — is the last step in the process of delivering goods

 Often, this is the movement of goods from a delivery hub or business to the customer’s residence.
 The last mile is considered the most important step within the supply chain, for both the customer and the shipper.
 It also happens to be the most expensive.
-The efficiency of the final mile is crucial.
+The efficiency of the last mile is crucial.
 With every exception or delay that occurs along the way, customer satisfaction is on the line.

 Consumer Demand for Convenience and Safety